 Windows 10 is the best operating system compared to previous windows 8 and 7.
-And Microsoft regularly push windows updates to fix new issues like system compatibility, any feature not working properly on the specific computer etc. But Some Times Due To some Hardware or OS problem Windows users may face problems like Windows 10 freezes after login, randomly Restarts or take a long time to shut down.
-Also, users Reported While working windows get hanged and suddenly shows Blue Screen Error, computer restarts or reboots without warning automatically or goes into a reboot loop.
+And Microsoft regularly pushes windows updates to fix new issues like system compatibility, any feature not working properly on the specific computer etc. But Some Times Due To some Hardware or OS problem Windows users may face problems like Windows 10 freezes after login, randomly Restarts or take a long time to shut down.
+Also, users Reported While working windows get hanged and suddenly show Blue Screen Error, the computer restarts or reboots without warning automatically or goes into a reboot loop.

 If you are also struggling with this problem, here some effective solutions you may apply.
 Before Move To Troubleshooting Steps first, identify the Issue.